 - analysis of previously collected data suggested expenditure on innovation values were clustered around the one-third point of the range.
 Based on this, innovation-active businesses in the bounded ranges were assigned a value at the one-third point of their selected expenditure range.

 - using previously collected data, an average value of innovation expenditure across innovation-active businesses was derived.
+The derived figure used in the 2010-11 estimate process has since been updated for the 2012-13 process.
+A percentage increase was applied based on the increase in Total expenditure between 2010-11 to 2012-13.
 This value was assigned to every innovation-active business that indicated expenditure on innovation, regardless of what bounded range they chose.

-For Australian businesses which reported expenditure on innovation in 2010-11, estimates were calculated using the three methods outlined above.
-The estimated total expenditure derived from these methods ranged from $23 billion to $29 billion
+For Australian businesses that reported expenditure on innovation in 2012-13, estimates were calculated using the three methods outlined above.
+The estimated total expenditure derived from these methods ranged from $28 billion to $34 billion